story-ai/story-ai.github.io/index.md

   - type: header
     content:
       id: header
-      title: Learning as unique as your fingerprint.
+      title: 'Learning, as unique as your fingerprint.'
       subtitle: >-
         Our GCSE Maths and English courses are as individual as you are thanks to our advanced artificial intelligence technologies.